Kapendev/parin/README.md

 1. **Clone the Popka repository:**

-    Open a terminal and navigate to your source code directory.
+    Open a terminal and navigate to your source code folder.
     Then, execute the following command to clone the Popka repository:

     ```bash